snipeit-ai/snipe-sdk-ios/README.md

 #### Return Value

-The `signUp` function returns a `String` representing the `snipeId` of the created document.
-This `snipeId` is a unique identifier that can be used to retrieve and manage the document in the Snipe database.
+The `signUp` function returns a `String` representing the `snipeUserId` of the created document.
+This `snipeUserId` is a unique identifier that can be used to retrieve and manage the document in the Snipe database.

 #### Usage